gabesparks/github-npm-sourcing-guide/README.md

 The tool is only as useful as the repos you point it at.
 A few ways to find good ones:

-**Ask your hiring team.** During intake, ask: *"Which libraries or tools does your team use or respect?"* Those repos are magnets for exactly the kind of people you're looking for.
+**Ask your hiring team.** During intake, ask: *"Which libraries or tools does your team use or respect?"* Those repos attract exactly the kind of people you're looking for.

 **Check strong candidates you've already found.** See which repos they contribute to, then run the tool against those.
 You'll find their neighbors.